 Residential Life - Frequently Asked Questions

 Below are some frequently asked questions to assist you as students prepare to move into our residence halls.
 If you have any additional questions please feel free to contact the Office of Student Living and Campus Engagement at 315-792-3285.

 Who can a student talk to in their residence hall?

-There is a Resident Assistant (RA) assigned to every floor.
-RAs are students who are trained to assist students with a variety of concerns.
-Your student can also talk to their Area Coordinator (AC) who is a full-time staff member that works within the residence halls and within the Office of Student Living and Campus Engagement in Strebel 206.
+There are student staff members who work in every residence hall.
+These staff members are students who are trained to assist students with a variety of concerns.
+Your student can also talk to any of the professional Student Living staff who are staff members that work within the residence halls and within the Office of Student Living and Campus Engagement in Strebel 206.
 These staff members are an excellent resource on-campus who can assist in a variety of concerns.